-- “I’ll take the call, hear them out, and see what they can offer me.”
+- “I’ll take the call to hear them out, and see what they can offer me.”

 Whether a passive or active job seeker, the largest percentage of YES/NO decisions are made at this step (first video or phone interviews with the hiring manager).
 It is a big deal, and here at TESA Talent Advisory, we see a clear connection between those who take the time to prepare and those who decide they do not.
 It would be best if you did more than browsing the company job description and webpage for ten minutes.

-The phone interview is like other first impressions.
+The first interview is like other first impressions.
 You are judged not only on your knowledge & resume but how you go about your business and handle yourself.
-Work ethic, dependability, and emotional intelligence are a significant influence on the hiring decision.
+Work ethic, dependability, and emotional intelligence are significant influences on the hiring decision.

 - Get to a quiet location.
 Focus on this call and ONLY this call.
 Not from the highway or coffee shop.
 This lack of focus alone had crushed many a process before it began.

 - Make sure your cell connection is excellent.
 Don’t agree to a call unless you know the signal (or web connection) is top-notch.

 - “What do you know about XYZ company so far?”
 Please do enough research to have an intelligent answer to this question.
 Get familiar with the company online. .

 - Review the profile of the person (people) you will be talking to; Recently, I have heard from hiring managers that were disappointed that the candidate did not look at their profile.

 - Speak loud and proud, e·nun·ci·ate your words; if you find that you may be rambling, stop, and simply ask if you answered the question, which leads to the next bullet.

 - Make sure you answer the question they are asking, qualify the question if needed.
 It sounds obvious, but we are humans.